pH-7/pH-7/README.md

   ✅ Push a lot of focus, perseverance, and knowledge to accomplish as best I can a new project from scratch.

   ✅ Passion for writing secure, testable and scalable applications, following the best coding practices.

+  ✅ Growth mindset, always tend to see mistakes as "learning experiences & continuous improvements" for myself, and those around me.

   ✅ Love sharing knowledge ➕ helping others.